vggls/medical_xai/README.md

     We note that 'heatmap' and 'regions' will serve as the main tools for the calculation of the xai evaluation metric called AOPC, in *morf.py*

-- **overlay.py** : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.

 - **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the AOPC score.
 The file also includes a method that extends the calculation on a dataset level, when the data are called via Dataloaders.

-- **haas.py** : Calculation of the HAAS score for evaluation of XAI algorithms
+- **haas.py** : Calculation of the HAAS score for evaluation of XAI algorithms.

+- **overlay.py** : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.

+- **plot_tensor.py**: Code that converts [-1,1]-values tensor to [0,1]-values tensor, for plotting purposes.

 Remark: At the beginning of each .py file, in the comments section, we have included the sources used (theory, code etc) along with remarks and the main ideas, where necessary.